carbon-language/carbon-lang/llvm/docs/LangRef.rst

-an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`, an opening curly brace, a list of basic blocks, and a closing curly brace.
+an optional section, an optional alignment, an optional :ref:`comdat <langref_comdats>`, an optional :ref:`garbage collector name <gc>`, an optional :ref:`prefix <prefixdata>`, an optional :ref:`prologue <prologuedata>`, an optional :ref:`personality <personalityfn>`, an opening curly brace, a list of basic blocks, and a closing curly brace.

 LLVM function declarations consist of the "``declare``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility